om-patil25/Portfolio-Website/README.md

 ## 📁 Features

 - 💻 Clean and modern UI
+- 📱 Fully responsive — works seamlessly on desktops, tablets, and mobile devices
 - 🎯 Project showcase with interactive previews
 - 🧠 "About Me" section introducing my background and interests
 - 🔗 "Let's Connect" section with GitHub and LinkedIn links

 ## 🛠️ Current Status

-🚧 The site is fully functional on desktop screens.
-Responsiveness for tablets and mobile devices is currently being worked on.
+✅ The site is fully functional and fully responsive across desktop, tablet, and mobile devices.
+🔄 Future improvements and updates will be made as needed.

 ## 🧠 Skills